 So, even if you disagree, do not debate there and keep your opinion to yourself and participate respectfully if not reverentially.

 Always do things in the clockwise direction

 When walking or driving or riding across the Buddhist stupas, flags, rotating the prayer wheels, getting around the mani walls, monasteries, etc.. you will mostly find the space around them is quite wide.
-The idea of the empty space behind them is to walk or drive or ride across them always in a clockwise direction only.
+The idea of the space behind them is to walk or drive or ride across them always in a clockwise direction only.

 Even I have seen people rotating the prayer wheels in the directions they walk or enter a place due to convenience and lack of awareness.
-Well, instead of convenience one MUST always walk down the other end and then rotate these prayer wheels in the CLOCKWISE direction only.Always remember to follow clockwise direction for spinning prayer wheels, going around a temple or monastery or stupa or chortens on the road.
+Well, instead of convenience one MUST always walk down the other end and then rotate these prayer wheels in the CLOCKWISE direction only.Always remember to follow the clockwise direction for spinning prayer wheels, going around a temple or monastery or stupa or chortens on the road.
 Click To Tweet

 10. Ask for permission before taking photographs of locals, especially females

 This, in fact, is not only valid for the Himalayas, but anywhere in the world.
 It is always advisable to seek permission before clicking a photograph of any person.

 When in the remote villages of the Himalayas, be very respectful and must ask for permission before taking photos of the females in the house or village.

 11. Avoid offroading on wetlands/grasslands for the fun sake

 You must avoid offroading on wetlands/grasslands just for the sake of fun.
 In the Himalayas, these wetlands/grasslands are scarce resources for food and waters for the wildlife/animals in that region.
 These are present to maintain the overall ecology of the environment at those places.